cmndcntrlcyber/2025-AI-Competition/README.md

    - Executor Agent: Executes attack plans against target systems
      - Implemented as `ExploitExecutorAgent` in `agents/executor.ts`

-The TypeScript implementation appears is more focused on structured, rule-based agents following the MITRE ATT&CK framework.
+The TypeScript implementation is more focused on structured, rule-based agents following the MITRE ATT&CK framework.